dakn2005/DE_Zoomcamp_Capstone/Readme.md

 ## Conclusion
-So, as initially claimed in the [problem statement](#problem-statement), it has gotten better in terms of safety which is good news.
-Despite of this, we have to keep on being vigilant, as witnessed with recent major incidents - in terms of fatalities and incidents' cause - summaries (by chatgpt) within the last 3 decades
+So, as initially claimed in the [problem statement](#problem-statement), it has gotten better in terms of safety, which is good news.
+Despite of this, we have to keep on being vigilant, as witnessed with recent major incidents

+In terms of fatalities and incidents' cause below are my summaries of note within the last 3 decades (summarised by chatgpt)

 2020s: China Eastern Airlines Flight 5735 (2022) – 132 Dead
   - Date: March 21, 2022